Create custom command

 You can use Else If and Else blocks to avoid duplication of conditions for different sets of related but mutually exclusive actions.

-The Else block is useful when you need to perform some actions on specific conditions, and different actions in all other cases.
+The Else block is useful when you need to perform specific actions when conditions are met and generic actions in other cases.

-To add Else If and Else blocks to a set of actions, right-click it and then click Add Else and Add Else If in the context menu.
+To add Else If and Else blocks to an action set, right-click it and then click Add Else or Add Else If in the context menu.

-10. To perform different actions for different conditions, you need to add a separate set of actions and then assign the necessary conditions to it.
-To add a set of actions, click Add new action set.
+10. To perform different actions for different conditions, you need to add a separate action set and then assign the necessary conditions to it.
+To add an action set, click Add new action set.

 When done, click Next.